Utah hospital workers rushed to NYC to help with covid in the spring. NYC workers just returned the favor.

 Two weeks ago, as cases skyrocketed across the country — including in Utah — she made good on her word.

-Haurylava raised her hand to go as soon as she learned that Intermountain Healthcare was in need — covid cases were climbing by double digits and front line workers were pulling double shifts.
+Haurylava raised her hand to go as soon as she learned that Intermountain Healthcare was in need — coronavirus cases were climbing by double digits, and front-line workers were pulling double shifts.
 She was among the first of 31 New York-Presbyterian nurses to arrive earlier this month to give overworked nurses in Salt Lake County two weeks of help as they treated patients in crowded hospitals.

-“I think the surge in New York City changed all of us health care workers and gave us an incredible feeling of being united, and because of that, being stronger together,” said Haurylava.
+“I think the surge in New York City changed all of us health-care workers and gave us an incredible feeling of being united, and because of that, being stronger together,” Haurylava said.

-Coronavirus hospitalizations are climbing quickly in Utah, with an 18 percent jump in the last week alone, and more than 3,000 new covid cases being reported each day.
+Coronavirus hospitalizations are climbing quickly in Utah, with an 18 percent jump in the past week alone, and more than 3,000 new coronavirus cases being reported each day.
 Back in April, when 100 Intermountain Healthcare workers went to New York City to help at two hospitals, there were about 125 new cases reported each day in Utah.

-“Coming to Utah, we felt we had something to offer,” said Haurylava, adding that in New York, there were more than 500 covid deaths per day in April.
+“Coming to Utah, we felt we had something to offer,” said Haurylava, adding that in New York, there were more than 500 deaths each day in April from covid-19, the disease caused by the coronavirus.
 “We’ve been through the worst — we lived through it and came out on the other side.
 We have seen the nightmare of covid-19, but we made it through, and the nurses [in Utah] will make it, too.”

 Her daughter died, so she sat at the teen’s sewing machine and made masks to ‘create my own therapy’

-The covid-19 positivity rate in New York City is now at three percent, with about 39 deaths a week.
-Cases finally came down after the city went into lockdown and required everyone to wear masks.
+The coronavirus positivity rate in New York City is now around 3 percent, with about 48 deaths a week.
+Cases finally came down after the city went into a shutdown and required everyone to wear masks.

 Haurylava said after living through the terrifying early wave of cases, she and her colleagues learned that “it’s okay to feel anxious and lost.
 Just know that you’re doing the best you can even if it doesn’t feel that way sometimes.”

 When she arrived in Utah, she and Ashton enjoyed a small reunion of sorts, then they got to work in one of Intermountain’s respiratory intensive care units.
-Haurylava remembered how grateful she’d felt when Ashton and other Utah health care workers showed up to help her and her team last spring.
+Haurylava remembered how grateful she’d felt when Ashton and other Utah health-care workers showed up to help her and her team last spring.

-“The first thought I had was, ‘Why would someone come out all the way to the epicenter of the pandemic voluntarily and put themselves at such a high risk?’” she said.
+“The first thought I had was, ‘Why would someone come out all the way to the epicenter of the pandemic voluntarily and put themselves at such a high risk?’ ” she said.
 “It was a selfless act and it meant we were not alone.
 It gave us the tremendous support we were craving.”

 For Ashton, a father of three teenagers, help this month from Haurylava and her co-workers allowed his team to rest some before gearing up to handle an anticipated surge of covid cases through Thanksgiving, he said.